Where to find a free bathroom in Paris

 - Hospital Hôtel-Dieu: just on your left when you’re facing Notre-Dame, on the Cité Island

-- Hospital Necker: located next to the Montparnasse tower in the 15th district; from the tower, take the Maine Avenue and turn left in Vaugirard street.
+- Hospital Necker: located next to the Montparnasse Tower in the fifteenth district.
+From the tower, take the Maine Avenue and turn left in Vaugirard street.

 Don’t be shy, enter the hospitals and look for the bathroom sign.
 These are public spaces so everyone has the right to enter!